Sarbandan: Population

+Overview

 The village of Sarbandan is between of Jaban and Seid abad villages.
 The reason for this name is the abundance of water in Sarbandan which supplies the water to downstream villages.

 Sarbandan's good weather and fresh water attract many tourists in summer.
 Many vegetables and fruits are produced in Sarbandan's farms.
 The local walnuts, cucumbers and apples are flavourful and thus exported to other cities or countries.